By George F. Indest III, J.D., M.P.A., LL.M., Board Certified by The Florida Bar in Health Law

 Then you must also avoid the old trick of the investigator telling you “If you don’t have anything to hide, why would you need a lawyer?”
 Please don’t fall for this trick, either.
 This is America.
 Smart people and rich people spend a lot of money on attorneys and other professionals to represent them and advise them.
 There is a good reason why they do this.

-Far too often the nurse only calls us after he has given a statement.
+Far too often the health professional only calls us after he has given a statement.
 This is usually too late to avoid much of the damage that will have been be caused.

 Everything above applies to oral statements or written statements.
 Do not make either.
 Contact a lawyer as soon as possible, preferably before making any statement, no matter how simple, defensive, self-serving or innocuous you may think it to be.